-UPDATE: the fourth edition of the International Summer School dedicated to Shakespeare’s Rome HAS BEEN POSTPONED TO SEPTEMBER 7-12.
+UPDATE: due to the current health emergency, the fourth edition of the International Summer School dedicated to Shakespeare’s Rome HAS BEEN POSTPONED TO SUMMER 2021.

 Within the Shakespearean corpus the image of ancient Rome works as the emblem of the classical past, a goldmine of foundational myths and the model of an authoritative culture early modern England felt compelled to look to.
 To Ancient Rome Shakespeare devoted five plays (Titus Andronicus, Julius Caesar, Coriolanus, Antony and Cleopatra, Cymbeline) and a narrative poem (The Rape of Lucrece): the themes and motifs of these works will be examined in depth in the classroom while the city of Rome, with its theatres (and especially the Globe’s replica in the park of Villa Borghese), archaeological sites and artistic resources will offer participants a unique opportunity to complement their study outdoor.
 Participants will be provided with appropriate methodological tools which will help them to develop a specific competence on Shakespeare’s Rome within an intercultural and interdisciplinary perspective.
 The SRISS is held in English and opens for the first time a double track: one for undergraduate students (BA) and one for post-graduate students (MA, PhDs, Postdocs, ESL teachers).
 Upon completion, participants will receive a certificate for 6 ECTS.
 For information on the program, consult the SRISS website.